Mutant Vehicle Operator’s Handbook (MV FAQ)

 MUTANT VEHICLE CRITERIA & LICENSING

-The Criteria for vehicles eligible to be invited and licensed as a Mutant Vehicle are covered in depth on the Mutant Vehicle Criteria And Licensing Page
+You’ll find the criteria for vehicles eligible for invitation and licensing as Mutant Vehicles covered in depth on the Mutant Vehicle Criteria And Licensing Page.

-To apply to bring a Mutant Vehicle to Burning Man you must fill out an application.
-Registration for Mutant Vehicles is open from mid-February until mid-April each year.
+To apply to bring a Mutant Vehicle to Burning Man, you must fill out an application.
+Registration for Mutant Vehicles is open from February until mid-April each year.

-After you have read and understood all of the Mutant Vehicle Crieria, you will need to go to the Questionnaire site for this year’s exact registration dates and to fill out a Mutant Vehicle application.
+After you’ve read and understood all of the Mutant Vehicle Criteria, you’ll need to go to the Questionnaire site for this year’s exact registration dates and fill out a Mutant Vehicle application:

 https://profiles.burningman.org/participate/brc/